Making plans: A guide to parenting arrangements after separation or divorce

 Anika was shocked.
 She had thought that Monica was handling things O.K.
 Maybe she had been wrong.

-When Ramesh received Anika's e-mail he felt terrible.
+When Ramesh received Anika's email he felt terrible.
 He realized that they had been putting their own feelings ahead of their daughter's.
-Ramesh agreed that they needed to put Monica's best interests first, even if communicating directly was more difficult.
+Ramesh agreed that they needed to put Monica's best interests first, even if communicating directly was difficult.

-They scheduled a telephone conversation every two weeks where they would only talk about Monica, and would communicate by e-mail in-between as necessary.
+They scheduled a telephone conversation every two weeks where they would only talk about Monica and agreed to communicate by email in between as necessary.